pgutierrezcf/cognifit-sdk/README.md

         customCss: '',            // Url to custom css file.
         screensNotToShow: [],     // List of screens not to show after the session.
         scale: 100,               // Default 800.
 Maximum value used to display values.
-        listenEvent: true         // Default false.
-If true, events will be triggered during game life.
+        listenEvents: true        // Default false.
+If true, events will be triggered during session life.
       }
     );